mab2zq/updated_instructions/Basic-instructions.md

 You should delete `dose_in_CT_dimensions.nrrd` for this data set.
 If you're looking at radiomics as a function of delivered dose you will need this file.

 If everything ran smoothly, you should probably also delete `contours.pickle`.
-These files tend to be huge, and we need to be conscious of how much data we're using as a group on `/nv`.
+These files tend to be huge, and we need to be conscious of how much data we're using.

 If you run into any problems here, shoot me an email (matter AT virginia) and I'll help you sort it out.